SMRT Buses

-SMRT Buses is a bus operator in Singapore.
+SMRT Buses is the second largest bus operator in Singapore.
 A subsidiary of SMRT Corporation, it traded as Trans Island Bus Services until 10 May 2004.

 History

 Trans-Island Bus Services (1983–2004)

 In April 1981, Communications & Labour Minister Ong Teng Cheong announced the government would grant a license to an operator that was willing to compete with Singapore Bus Service (SBS), that had operated all services in Singapore since 1973, with the aim of improving service levels.
 In January 1982, City Shuttle Service operator Singapore Shuttle Bus (SSB) lodged applications with the Ministry of Communications to establish a second bus operator and the Registry Of Vehicles for four bus depots.
 The applications were approved on 12 March that year, with SSB to take over 11 services in Woodlands and Sembawang from SBS.

 A new company, Trans-Island Bus Services, was founded on 31 May 1982, ordering a fleet of 250 buses including 90 Hinos.
 Operations commenced on 3 April 1983 with 40 buses.

 On 12 March 1987, TIBS purchased its former parent company SSB.
 On 27 April, TIBS was listed on SESDAQ, although Ng Ser Miang retained a majority shareholding.
 By this stage it operated 361 buses.

-In 1995, as part of the government's plan to make the local bus system more competitive, 16 SBS Transit services were handed over to TIBS along with the tender to operate bus services in the north-east corridor, mainly the developing towns Sengkang and Punggol as well as Bukit Panjang.
+As part of the government's plan to make the local bus system more competitive and to cushion TIBS from the impact of its bus services being axed or truncated due to the Woodlands MRT Line, 16 SBS services in Bukit Panjang and Jalan Kayu were handed over to TIBS in 1995.
+TIBS was also allocated to operate bus services in the then upcoming new towns of Sembawang, Simpang, Sengkang and Punggol.

-In 1996, TIBS began operations at the now closed Woodlands Regional Bus Interchange, Singapore's first underground bus interchange.
+In 1996, TIBS began operations at the Woodlands Regional Bus Interchange, Singapore's first underground bus interchange.
 It was also the first bus interchange designed to accommodate articulated buses. some of which were designed by world-renowned designer, Pininfarina and was known as the Habit articulated buses, on a large scale in its fleet, in contrast to the double-deckers used by SBS.

 In 1999, SBS Transit was awarded both bus and train services in the entire north-east corridor with the North East line, Sengkang LRT and Punggol LRT by the Land Transport Authority, both based in Sengkang.
 Eight bus routes affected in the bus tender of Sengkang and Punggol were transferred to SBS Transit.
 In return, TIBS was awarded to operate 17 routes in the north-west corridor towns of Choa Chu Kang and Bukit Batok, where the handover was done in stages together with the opening of Bukit Panjang LRT.
-Services 61, 106 and 173 were the last services to be handed over mainly due to extra time involved.
+Buses 61, 106 and 173 were the last services to be handed over mainly due to extra time involved.

 In February 2001, TIBS joined with RATP Group in an unsuccessful bid to operate the Marina MRT line (now known as Circle line).